 Looking for a night out that involves stretching your gastronomic muscles?
 Few places in the world offer more variety and excitement in the arena of cuisine than Paris.
 But as we've noted elsewhere, finding a good restaurant in the capital isn't as effortless as you may assume.

 Gambling on dinner at any old corner place near your hotel might mean you stumble on Michelin-level gold—or it may have you end up wishing you'd just ordered a crepe from that stand across the street, and saved 100 Euros.
 Luckily, with a little bit of research and planning, Paris's best restaurants aren't hard to find, and they're not always costly either.

 After dinner, an exceptional cocktail may be in order.
 Whether it's a trendy bitters or botanicals-infused artisanal gin you're after, or an artful concoction like the fruity, citrusy one pictured here, read on for our picks of some of the city's more stylish places to lounge.

 Also, "speakeasy-style" bars, like Moonshiner, which is hidden behind a pizzeria, have become immensely popular.
 While many of these are admittedly no longer secret, they offer sophisticated and intriguing settings for a night out on the town—not to mention some of the most expertly shaken cocktails and creative drinks available.

-If it's a rock concert you're after, the Bataclan, site of a tragic terrorist attack in 2015, re-opened in late 2016 and remains a local favorite.
-The Cite de la Musique in the sprawling cultural complex known as La Villette puts on all variety of concerts and musical performances as well, from classical music to rock shows
+If it's a rock concert you're after, the Bataclan remains a local favorite.
+The Cite de la Musique in the sprawling cultural complex known as La Villette puts on all variety of concerts and musical performances as well, from classical music to rock shows.

 Take an Evening Dip in an Art-Deco Pool